Medical Terminology in a FLASH! includes many features to facilitate your success in this course.

 Partner Flash/Two Players

-Need one set of any number of flash cards.
+Requires one set of any number of flash cards.
 This is a good exercise to use when your partner is a friend or family member who is not learning medical terminology.

 Give selected cards to your partner to shuffle.
 The partner will flash each card in front of you, one at a time.
 You will agree on a preset amount of time (5 seconds or less) to name the correct meaning, or correct term, depending upon which side is being flashed.
 Run through the cards until you can name each of them within the designated time limit.
 If you make a pile of cards for those you answered correctly and a pile for those you answered incorrectly, you will know which terms you need to practice a bit more.

-Need one set of any number of flash cards.
+Requires one set of any number of flash cards.

 Run through your cards alone, while racing against the clock.
 Challenge a classmate with the same set of cards to see who can complete the cards correctly, in the shortest amount of time.